Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as “the 2501 Program”)

-14. How are 2501 applications evaluated and how many discretionary points may be given to applicants?
+Q. How are 2501 applications evaluated and how many discretionary points may be given to applicants?

-GRANT MANAGEMENT QUESTIONS
+GRANT MANAGEMENT AND BUDGET QUESTIONS:

 Grant funds are to be used for non-construction costs, as stated in 7 USC 2279(c)(4)(H).
 Instructional processes, for example, how to build a hoop house, are acceptable.
 Recipients may have to request guidance on disposition of any type of equipment purchased and used for training purposes at the close of the grant.
 As expressed in the Cost Principles for Nonprofit Organizations (2 CFR 200.402-408), to be allowable, costs must meet the following general criteria: